 The operating hours will not affect Gila National Forest or Gila Wilderness trails or corral facilities.
 For more information about the Gila National Forest please go to https://www.fs.usda.gov/gila

-The health and safety of those who visit and work in national parks continues to be paramount, which is why we ask visitors to be our partner in wearing a face mask when social distancing is not possible.
+The health and safety of those who visit and work in national parks continues to be paramount.
+Consistent with CDC recommendations, people who are not fully vaccinated must continue to wear masks indoors and in crowded outdoor spaces.
 The CDC has offered guidance to help prevent the spread of infectious diseases while enjoying the outdoors.

 Park rangers remain on duty to protect visitors and resources and uphold normal regulations.
 When recreating, the public is encouraged to follow local area health orders, practice Leave No Trace principles, social distance and avoid high-risk outdoor activities.
 In some circumstance’s visitors should be prepared for limited access to services.

 We urge visitors to park only in designated areas, pack out everything you bring into a park, plan a visit at times other than busiest of the day, have a face mask available for immediate use and maintain social distance from other visitors, and if you encounter a crowded trail-head or overlook, seek another location to recreate.

 Remember you can #RecreateResponsibly by following these easy tips:

 - Know before you go.
 Visit NPS.gov/findapark for current park conditions and availability of restrooms and other facilities.
 Make a plan, follow the 10 Essentials, and if you are sick, stay home.